 UV Flatbed printing, with our new state of the art, Mimaki JFX200.

-The range of possible print applications is limitless,
+Equipped with White Ink and Clear Varnish capabilities, the range of possible print applications is limitless,

 We can now print directly onto ;